NurkaAmre/image-gallery/README.md

 ### Key Features <a name="key-features"></a>

-- Users can see the image gallery with there different devices
+- Users can see the image gallery with their different devices
 - Users can select and delete multiple images
 - Users can update image order by drag and drop